 drawn.
 This is not the case!
 The needles are disposable and as thin as a human hair.
 Many times people say that they can barely

-feel the needles.
-Acupuncture can release the body’s own natural painkillers, and can cause the patient to enter into a very relaxed
+feel them.
+Acupuncture can release the body’s own natural painkillers which causes the patient to enter into a deeply relaxed

-comprehensive study in alternative and integrative medicine, clinical training and have completed a dissertation.
+comprehensive study in alternative and integrative medicine, clinical training, medical research and have completed a dissertation.

 That will be determined after you have been evaluated.
 Acupuncture needs to be performed regularly and the formulas should be

 taken according to instruction.
 This will cut down on treatment time in the long run.
-Once you have reached the desired results, you
+Once you have reached your desired results, you

 will be released from care with a plan to maintain your good health and prevent future problems.
 In general, acute conditions clear up

 Does insurance cover acupuncture?